PicsArt/cppbind/docs/03_get_started/01_functions.rst

 * **reference** - Reference an existing object but do not give the ownership to the target language.
 C++ is responsible for deallocating it.
 * **automatic** - This policy falls back to **take_ownership** when the return value is a pointer and to **move** and **copy** for rvalue and lvalue references respectively.
 * **automatic_reference** - Falls back to **move** and **copy** for lvalue and rvalue references respectively, but falls back to **reference** when the return type is a pointer.
-* **reference_internal** - This policy is like **reference** but additionally binds the lifetime of returned object with the lifetime of its parent object i.e. parent object won't be deallocated at least until the returned object is not deallocated.
+* **reference_internal** - This policy is like **reference** but additionally binds the lifetime of returned object with the lifetime of its parent object, i.e. parent object won't be deallocated at least until the returned object is not deallocated.

 .. note::
     If the object is returned by value or by rvalue reference then **copy** and **move** are used respectively.